SkyEye-FAST/unreadable_language_pack/README_en.md

 ----

-This project provides a resource package that converts the source strings of Minecraft: Java Edition language files into Katakana and converts Simplified Chinese into Chinese Pinyin, Bopomofo and IPA.
+This project provides a resource package that converts the source strings of Minecraft: Java Edition language files into Katakanas and Man'yōganas, and converts Simplified Chinese into Chinese Pinyin, Bopomofo and IPA.

+Please use the mod [Modern UI](https://modrinth.com/mod/modern-ui) to make the game support modern font features to ensure that all characters are displayed normally.

 It is recommended to use this resource pack with the mods [Language Reload](https://modrinth.com/mod/language-reload) and [Untranslated Items](https://www.curseforge.com/minecraft/mc-mods/untranslated-items).